Lewis and Clark's Columbia River

 "... after dinner we proceeded on about 4 Miles to a Village of 9 Mat Lodges of the Enesher, a little below the enterance of To war nah hi ooks river and encamped: one of the Canoes joined us, the other not haveing observed us halt continued on. ..."
 [Clark, April 21, 1806]

-Lewis and Clark's previous campsite was near Horsethief Butte.
-Their campsite of April 22, 1806 was across from the John Day River.
+Lewis and Clark's campsite of April 22, 1806 was upstream of the John Day Dam and across from the mouth of the John Day River.

 Click image to enlarge